awslabs/kubeflow-manifests/components/aws-authservice/README.md

 ## Build and Test
 If you wish to make custom changes to AWS AuthService you can modify [main.go](main.go)

-The image can be built using Docker.
+The image can be built and tagged using Docker.
-- make build
+- make build IMAGE_URI=<>

-Tag and push the image to ECR or any Container Image Library i.e(DockerHub)
+Finally push the image to ECR or any Container Image Library i.e(DockerHub)
-- make tag IMAGE_TAG=<>

 To use your new image you must modify
   - [kustomization](../../awsconfigs/common/aws-authservice/base/kustomization.yaml#L11)

 If user has any custom changes to the manifests, they can choose to modify the [manifests](../../awsconfigs/common/aws-authservice/base/)

-### Configurable Options
+### Configurable Parameters
 In testing you must provide a LOGOUT_URL for AWS AuthService to redirect to in the [params.env](../../awsconfigs/common/aws-authservice/base/params.env) file.

 Finally apply the manifests